jacky-lee/r1-connect-demo-Android/README.md

 ###i.
 Initialization

 To make sure push notifications work correctly, please follow these steps:

+Configure the r1connect.properties file in your project:

+• sender_id – You will need to enter the project number you received when creating the Google API project.

+• enable_push – This defaults to “true” and it will enable push notifications or disable push notifications after you start your application.

 Create a class that inherits from the class Application (or you can use an existing one in the project)